Apple–Intel architecture

-The Apple–Intel architecture is an unofficial name used for Macintosh personal computers developed and manufactured by Apple Inc. that use Intel x86 processors, rather than the PowerPC and Motorola 68000 ("68k") series processors used in their predecessors or the ARM-based Apple silicon SoCs used in their successors.
+The Apple–Intel architecture is that of Macintosh personal computers, developed and manufactured by Apple Inc., that use Intel x86 processors rather than the PowerPC and Motorola 68000 ("68k") series processors used in their predecessors or the ARM-based Apple silicon SoCs used in their successors.
 As Apple changed the architecture of its products, they changed the firmware from the Open Firmware used on PowerPC-based Macs to the Intel-designed Extensible Firmware Interface (EFI).
 With the change in processor architecture to x86, Macs gained the ability to boot into x86-native operating systems (such as Microsoft Windows), while Intel VT-x brought near-native virtualization with macOS as the host OS.

 Technologies

 Background

 Apple uses a subset of the standard PC architecture, which provides support for macOS and support for other operating systems.
-Hardware and firmware components that must be supported to run an operating system on Apple-Intel hardware include the Extensible Firmware Interface.
+Hardware and firmware components that must be supported to run an operating system on Apple–Intel hardware include the Extensible Firmware Interface.